Chaithra8/Web-Scraping-and-storing-in-NoSQL-DB/README.md

 # Web-Scraping-and-storing-in-NoSQL-DB

-Main objective of this project is to perform webscraping on Inshorts news website using Beautifil soup and storing the data to MongoDB using Pandas.
+Main objective of this project is to perform web scraping on Inshorts news website using Beautiful soup.
+And processing, cleansing scraped data using pandas and storing the data to MongoDB.